cirosantilli/mathematics/algebra.md

 Every solution of polynomials falls in it.

-$R$ is not because of complex roots,
+- $R$ is not because of complex roots
-$C$ is because of the fundamental theorem of algebra.
+- $C$ is because of the fundamental theorem of algebra

 A countable example is the field of complex algebraic numbers.